orange-belgium/kata-products-discounts/README.md

 true	|m>1|	1	|m|	1
 true|	m>1	|n>1	|m	|n

-* For **business** clients: the same rules as above are applied **EXCEPT** that he needs to have **product A and product B**.
-If the business client doesn't have product B he is **not eligible to any promotion**.

-Mobile team is expecting to receive as a response a list of promotions being given to the customer as well as their **quantity (number of the same promotion being given to the customer)**.
+Mobile team is expecting to receive as a response a list of promotions that could be given to the customer as well as their **quantity (number of the same promotion being given to the customer)**.

 The response API contract interface given to the mobile team is the following: